leofindit-appstuff/official_leo_find_it/README.md

 ## Getting Started

-This project is a Flutter app with native Android BLE scanning that detects:
+This project collaborative project is a Flutter app with native Android BLE scanning and Iphone BLE scanning that detects:

 Apple AirTags / Apple devices

 Tile trackers

 Samsung SmartTags

+For the Android side of things:

 Architecture: